polarstreams/polar/CONTRIBUTING.md

 your steps and provide information about your environment in the bug reports.
 And if you're proposing a new feature, it'll help us to evaluate the priority if you explain why you need it.

+## Client libraries

+[Barco Client in golang][go-client] is the reference implementation under Apache License 2.0 and it's currently the only client library we have.
+Barco client libraries are just thin HTTP/2 client wrappers, for example the reference implementation is less than 1K lines of code.

+If you would like to author a client library, feel free to ping us so we can link it from the repository and website.
+If you would like to author an official client library under https://github.com/barcostreams, reach out to us and we can create the repo.
+In any case, the original author(s) will be credited in the project description.

 ## Environment setup

 You need go 1.17+ to build Barco from source.